 School holidays can feel like they go on forever and, towards the end of it, the days can seem to repeat themselves.
 Why not trade the endless play dough sessions for a little creativity and the great outdoors…?

+If you haven’t already got a balance bike, we’d really recommend trying one.
 The trick is that balance bikes have no pedals and therefore are very easy to use.
 This means children easily learn how to balance, which is the most difficult part of cycling.

 Instead of using a balance bike, you can also remove the pedals on a regular children’s bike as described here.
-There is lots of other useful information on all aspects of cycling with kids on this site.

 Next, equipped with pens and paper, get your little ones to work up a number of possible monster personality traits and to scribble down their thoughts and designs.

 When you’ve got a final design for your monster bike and everyone’s feeling enthusiastic about getting down to the park and chasing the pigeons, make sure you’ve picked a name!